-Spotting a sector rotation, when money moves from one sector or group of sectors into another because of the business cycle, is of the utmost importance.
-As far as Cramer is concerned, it’s one of the key moves you need to spot before it happens if you want to make money in the market.
+Spotting a sector rotation, when money moves from one sector or group of sectors into another because of the business cycle, is of the utmost importance, Cramer said.
+As far as he's concerned, it’s one of the key moves investors need to spot before it happens if they want to make money in the market.

-Fifty percent of how a stock moves depends upon the performance of the sector it's in.
-So if you can call the sector, you can call half the gains or losses in a given stock.
+Fifty percent of how a stock moves depends upon the performance of the sector it's in, Cramer said.
+So if investors can call the sector, they can call half the gains or losses in a given stock.
 Why is this true?
 Because most of the big fund managers are committed to sector-based thinking, and they're the buyers and sellers who set prices.

-You've got two kinds of companies out there.
-Cyclical businesses do well when the economy is growing fast, when the Fed has rates low, but they don't do so well when the economy slows down.
-These are airlines, autos, raw materials, consumer durables, heavy equipment, that kind of thing.
+There are two kinds of companies out there.
+Cyclical businesses do well when the economy is growing fast, when the Fed has rates low, but they don't do so well when the economy slows down, Cramer said.
+These are the airlines, autos, raw materials, consumer durables and heavy equipment stocks.

 Secular stocks aren't sensitive to the underlying strength or weakness of the economy.
-General Mills, Procter & Gamble, Johnson & Johnson, any of the utilities.
-They won't be affected by the cycle because we don't stop buying Band-Aids just because we're low on cash.
+General Mills, Procter & Gamble, Johnson & Johnson or any of the utilities.
+They won't be affected by the cycle because people don't stop buying Band-Aids just because they're low on cash.

-This is how you play the cycles: At the top of the cycle, before you think a downturn is coming, maybe because the Fed is raising rates, you load up on your secular stocks.
-At the bottom, you swap out of all that for some beaten up cyclicals.
-Just so you get this, let’s repeat: When the economy is humming along with high growth, you sell cyclicals and buy secular stocks.
-When our GDP growth is in the gutter, but you think it’s done going down, that’s the time to load up on cyclicals.
+Here's how to play the cycles: At the top of the cycle, before a downturn is coming, maybe because the Fed is raising rates, load up on your secular stocks, Cramer said.
+At the bottom, swap out of all that for some beaten up cyclicals.
+In a nutshell: When the economy is humming along with high growth, sell cyclicals and buy secular stocks.
+When GDP growth is in the gutter, but it looks like it’s done going down, that’s the time to load up on cyclicals.

-The reason this is actually difficult is that it's very counter-intuitive.
-When cyclical stocks start to bottom, everyone cuts their earnings estimates for them.
-Remember, this is the bottom of the cycle so the companies are suffering.
+The reason this is actually difficult is that it's very counter-intuitive, Cramer said.
+When cyclical stocks start to bottom, everyone cuts the earnings estimates for them.
+Remember, this is the bottom of the cycle, so the companies are suffering.
 The estimates get slashed, but the company has hit bottom.
-It won't go much lower.
-That makes these stocks look expensive, because it's not the price we care about, it's the price-to-earnings multiple.
-When these companies are at their most "expensive" at the bottom of the cycle, you have to buy.
-You buy because you know that their earnings are going to increase as the economy picks up, and you'll never be able to buy them so low after we get a little steam.
+It probably won't go much lower.
+That makes these stocks look expensive, because it's not the price that matters, the price-to-earnings multiple does.
+When these companies are at their most "expensive" at the bottom of the cycle, Cramer recommends buying.
+Why?
+Because the companies' earnings are going to increase as the economy picks up, and investors will never be able to buy them so low after the market gains a little traction.